haiquangtran/DesignPatterns/README.md

 ###### The Command Pattern
 * Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+###### The Null Object Pattern
+* A new class that is neutral or does nothing.
+A null object is useful when you don't have a meaningful object to return, and yet you want to remove the responsibility for handling null from the client (Elminates the need for null checks etc).